Urgent Telephone Weekends : 01233 331111

 Devolution and Local Government Reorganisation

 "It is fair to say that there are some big changes lying ahead for local government in our area, and across the country.
-The exact detail of what will come next is still to be determined," said Ashford Borough Council Leader, Cllr Noel Ovenden, in a statement on our website in January.
-You can also read his latest update from early March.
+The exact detail of what will come next is still to be determined," said Ashford Borough Council Leader, Cllr Noel Ovenden, in a statement on our website in January this year.

 Find the LGR Timelines here.